 Proper pruning—If branches are removed at the proper points, the tree will be able to recover from the cut.
 For smaller branches, removal at the origin is the recommended pruning technique.
 If a larger branch must be pruned, for the sake of a power line for example, it should be pruned back to a lateral branch, so that the role of being the core of the tree is not in the hands of an incapable branch.

-If you have a tree outgrowing your yard, imposing on your power lines, or threatening to fall, contact 770-tree-guy for a consultation.
+If you have a tree outgrowing your yard, imposing on your power lines, or threatening to fall, contact 770-tree-guy for a consultation with our arborist.
 We only utilize arboricultural practices which are in the best interest of you and your tree.